Running dreams

 5-6 right – Congratulations, you are an expert.

-3-4 right – You are very, very good.
-You are an impressive individual.
+3-4 right – You are very, very good, and an impressive individual.

 1-2 right – You’re above average.
 Give yourself a pat on the back.